eric-deau/A01058851-A4/README.md

 press enter too quicky, or else the Quick Time Events might accidentally register an unwanted action.
 Play Warrior or Thief to breeze through the game, and play Mage for a slightly more challenging run.

+Goal: Get to Heaven, and defeat ZAKUM, the cursed statue.

+How to play: Use the numbers given by the prompt to perform an action.